 Our Class A common stock, which is our publicly-traded class of stock, has one vote per share, and our Class B common stock has ten votes per share, except as otherwise required by law.
 Our Class B common stock is held by our founders and early investors.
-As of May 5, 2023, the holders of our Class B common stock hold in the aggregate 40.4% of the voting power of our capital stock.
+As of May 6, 2024, the holders of our Class B common stock hold in the aggregate 39.9 % of the voting power of our capital stock, which may increase from time to time, including as a result of our Share Repurchase Program.